Twitter Analytics Guide – Updated in November 2020

 - Easily share in-depth reports with your team

-Union Metrics offers comprehensive visual reports which easy to understand and digest and provide you with the data necessary to audit your performance and identify areas of improvement.
-The scope of functionalities includes:
+Union Metrics offers comprehensive visual reports which make it easy to understand and digest your Twitter data.

 No list of social media tools is complete without mentioning Hootsuite.

 Mostly used as a social media management tool, Hootsuite can also be used to assess one’s social media activity and impact, track and boost responsiveness.
 Also, it brings all social media platforms together into a single custom report that can be easily exported and shared within your organization.

 Buffer is another social management tool built in a similar way as Hootsuite.
 On top of Twitter analytics and attractive reporting dashboards, it also has robust publishing tools

 Price: Buffer’s analytics tools start at $35 per month.